projectsophon/df-plugin-dev-server/README.md

 Development server started on http://127.0.0.1:2222/
 ```

+## Adblock & Security

+I noticed that Brave Browser's built-in Adblock stops any requests to `127.0.0.1`, so you'll need to disable that if you are building plugins against https://zkga.me directly.

+You'll also need to "Allow Insecure Content" since this development server doesn't provide an HTTPS certificate.

 ## Plugins

 The easiest way to load plugins while developing would be to use something like this in the Dark Forest UI: